-- Decide whether to rent your car or buy it outright
+- Decide whether to rent a car or have the option to buy it

-- Lease deals can include maintenance and insurance
+- Lease deals can include servicing and tyres in cost

-One of the joys of PCP car finance is that it can get you into a brand new car every few years – while giving you the option to buy the car outright at the end of the contract.
+One of the joys of Personal Contract Purchase finance is that it can get you the keys to a brand new car every few years for a low monthly payment – while reserving the option to buy the car outright at the end of the PCP contract.

-· Lower deposit than PCP deals in some cases
+- Lower payments than PCP in many cases

 Lower monthly costs: the real benefit of leasing

-Leasing can be the cheapest way into a brand new car, with low, fixed monthly payments – in many cases lower than PCP finance alternatives, and often with a smaller deposit.
-Consequently, choosing PCH could secure you a posher model within budget or you could simply spend less each month.
+Leasing can be the cheapest way into a brand new car, thanks to low, fixed monthly payments – in many cases lease deals are less costly than PCP finance alternatives and often benefit further from a smaller initial payment.
+This means that choosing a lease could secure you a posher model within budget, or you could simply spend less each month.

 Leasing can include maintenance packages

-PCH often allows you to include servicing and even tyres in the monthly cost – making it easy to budget for car costs.
-Additionally, leasing includes breakdown cover and VED car tax, which in the case of higher-emission models could save you up to £515 per year compared with an equivalent PCP offering.
+Lease deals often allow you to include servicing and even tyres in the monthly cost – making it easy to budget.
+Additionally, leasing includes breakdown cover and VED car tax, which in the case of higher-emission models could save you hundreds of pounds every year compared with an equivalent PCP offering – where you would otherwise have to add tax costs on top.

-Muddying the water, though, you can now also add servicing packs to many PCP deals.
-“Packaged” offers can include everything from insurance to road tax, while some manufacturers throw in servicing for free with some deals.
+Muddying the water, though, is the fact that you can now also add servicing packs to many PCP deals – though it is still much easier to find a lease deal with maintenance included.
+A few manufacturers now offer “packaged” PCP deals that include everything from insurance to road tax, too, while some manufacturers throw in servicing for free with other offers.

 No ownership option: you must hand the car back

-While PCP schemes allow you to make the car yours with an optional final payment, with a PCH set-up you have to return the car at the end of the contract, leaving you with nothing to show for the payments.
-This means that if you’re not sure whether you want to own the car at the end of the contract, you’ll be better served by a PCP plan.
+While PCP schemes allow you to make the car yours with a large optional final payment, a leasing set-up requires you to return the car at the end of the contract.
+That means that – once the contract finishes – you either need to find money for another finance deposit, get some cash together to buy a car outright, or simply walk away without a vehicle.
+Consequently, if you’re not sure whether you want to own the car at the end of the contract, you’ll be better served by a PCP plan.

-If your situation changes during the term of the contract, you cannot change your mind and buy the car with PCH.
-This means that unless you have enough cash to buy a suitable new or second hand car, you’ll be forced to take out another finance plan.
+So, if your situation changes during the contract, you cannot change your mind and buy the car at the end with leasing.
+This means that unless you have enough cash to buy a suitable new or second-hand car, you’ll be forced to take out another finance plan.

-Additionally, should you exceed the agreed mileage limit with PCH you are likely to be stung with excess mileage charges, with additional fees if you return the car with any damage.
-While these charges apply to PCP schemes too, you can’t dodge them by making the optional final payment to buy the car with leasing – provided the mileage or condition of the car don’t bother you.
+Additionally, should you exceed the agreed mileage limit with PCH, you are likely to be stung with excess mileage charges – with further fees if you return the car with any damage.
+While these charges apply to PCP schemes as well, you can potentially get around them by negotiating with the dealer you purchase your next car from to effectively take it in part exchange – with the dealer paying off the finance, which may prove cheaper overall.
+Alternatively with PCP, you could make the optional final payment to buy the car if the mileage and condition don’t bother you.

 It’s also much more difficult to cancel a leasing contract than a PCP deal.
-With PCH you may have to pay the leasing costs in full if you need to return the car early.
-Should you need to hand the car back early with PCP you can simply return the keys with nothing more to pay if you’ve already paid more than half of the total balance due.
+With leasing you may have to pay the monthly costs in full if you need to return the car early, though in some cases you may be able to negotiate a reduced cost if you encounter financial problems or the car is no longer suitable.
+Should you need to hand the car on PCP back early, provided you’ve already paid more than half of the total balance due, you can simply return the keys with nothing more to pay,

-Leasing may sound like the most affordable way to get the keys to a new car, but in many cases PCP deals are a more attractive proposition.
-The best PCP deals offer similar – sometimes even lower – monthly payments, with low APR rates and sometimes extras including free servicing thrown in.
+Leasing may sound like the most affordable way to get the keys to a new car, and in many cases it is, but the best PCP deals offer similar – sometimes lower – monthly payments.
+That means that, to be sure you're getting the best deal, it's worth comparing leasing and PCP offers to see which suits you best.